ahmetcankaraoglan/Diabetes-Prediction-using-Machine-Learning/README.md

 # Objective
 We will try to build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?

-# Details about the dataset:
+# Details about the dataset
 The datasets consists of several medical predictor variables and one target variable, Outcome.
 Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 # Result